attilamh/web-app-setup/readme.md

   2. checkout from git the project setup by running: git clone https://github.com/attilamh/web-app-setup.git .

-  3. Run bin/setup-projects.sh to install all project dependencies that are in other git repositories.
+  3. Run bin/setup-projects.sh to install all project dependencies that are in other git repositories and start up your web application.

 ## Run project using Docker Compose